Our Curriculum

 Built into all literacy topics are word, sentence and grammar/punctuation work.
 This will be supported from Curriculum Maestro, or from supplementary resources.

-We have begun to use Letter-join to work on letter formation and handwriting.
+We use Letter-join to work on letter formation and handwriting.
+This is a whole school handwriting scheme offering a combination of traditional and digital resources.
 Please click on this icon to go to the website:

 Spelling/phonics/Grammar: